Frameworks & Regulations • Article

 - Reputation at risk in the event of an unreported or unmanaged incident

-Frameworks help, but they do not replace specific obligations.
+Frameworks help, but they do not replace specific legal obligations.

 So, what should you implement?